Yucheng0208/OS-Cleanup-Script/README.md

 > [!WARNING]
 > Use this script at your own risk.
-> This script will permanently delete cache and temporary files without confirmation prompts.
+> This script permanently deletes the cache and temporary files without confirmation prompts.
-> It is recommended to review and customize the script before running it, especially if you store important data in cache folders.
+> Reviewing and customizing the script before running it is recommended, especially if you store important data in cache folders.

 # ✅ Example Output
 ```
 Checking system type...
 Detected OS: Darwin
-macOS system detected.
+The macOS system is detected.
 Starting cache cleanup...
-macOS cache cleanup completed!
+The macOS cache cleanup is completed!
 ```
 # License
-This project is open source and licensed under the MIT License.
+This open-source project is licensed under the MIT [License](LICENSE).